cube-js/cube-playground-templates/README.md

 ### Templates

 Each template contains the comprehensive information required for template installation.
-The following fields `name`, `description` and `coverUrl` will be used to display the template in the Cube.js Playground on the [Dashboard App](https://cube.dev/docs/dashboard-app) page.
+The following fields `name`, `description` and `coverUrl` will be used to display the template in the Cube Playground on the [Dashboard App](https://cube.dev/docs/dashboard-app) page.

 The `templatePackages` field describes all the packages the template consists of.
 During template installation, all packages defined in `templatePackages` will be downloaded and resolved accordingly.